jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 True to the trend ravaging our economy, what Dr. Eck got was ever-more bureaucrats.
 Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
 These "eight different bosses" created ever-more paperwork to put themselves in between doctors and their patients.

 Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing and justify more bureaucratic positions.
-That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.
+Although sometimes these are digitally entered in things likd PDF's, they're still based on paper.
+That's why our society doesn't have wide-spread use of "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

 If our society did use digital technology to its full potential, it would put many micro-managing middlemen out of a job.